 Bundle Savings

 Verizon offers additional discounts for Virginia customers who bundle Fios internet with Verizon mobile plans.
-Eligible mobile customers can save up to $25/month on their home internet service through the Mobile + Home Discount program.
-Call 1-855-387-1456 to learn about current bundle offers.
+Eligible mobile customers can save up to $25/month on their home internet service through the Mobile + Home Discount program. to learn about current bundle offers.

 Virginia Internet Market Analysis